blueprint-genetics/amiss/docs/paper/misc.md

 # Competing interests

-MS, SM, KM, IS and JP are employed by Blueprint Genetics. [^fund] LL has received compensation from and is a scientific advisor for Blueprint Genetics.
+MS, SM, KM, IS and JP were employed by Blueprint Genetics during the study.
+LL has received compensation as a scientific advisor for Blueprint Genetics.

-[^fund]: Do we need to still also have the funding section?